- You need a good credit score to qualify for this card.

 Highlights

-• Includes extended warranty on covered purchases and 90-day purchase protection on stolen or accidentally damaged purchases (conditions apply).
+- Comes with an extended warranty for eligible purchases and 90-day purchase protection for items stolen or accidentally damaged.

 Pros